GoTrained/CryptoConverterPython/README.md

-# Wit.ai Chatbot - Simple-Currency-Converter
+# Wit.ai Chatbot - Crypto Converter
 Project from the series of tutorials on Wit.ai Chatbot Development with Python

 Join the related video course, **Chatbot Building: Rasa, DialogFlow & WIT.AI Bots with Python**